Safety in the garden

 - Always pour water over embers to ensure it’s fully extinguished before leaving it.

 The fire service will only attend bonfires that are out of control or left unattended.
 For all other bonfire and air pollution matters, you need to contact your local council.
-We’ve made this easier by giving you a list to all the West Midlands councils on our frequently asked questions:
+We’ve made this easier by giving you a list to all the West Midlands councils with links to their nuisance reporting pages, just click the button below.

 Fireworks often play a big part in celebrations like Bonfire Night, Diwali and New Year.